 Contributed by Jen McKenzie

-Jen McKenzie is an independent business consultant from New York.
+Jen McKenzie is an independent business consultant from New York and writer at AssignYourWriter UK.
 She writes extensively on business, education and human resource topics.
 When Jennifer is not at her desk working, you can usually find her hiking or taking a road trip with her two dogs.
 You can reach Jennifer on Twitter @jenmcknzie.

 With several vaccines having been given the green light and more coming in the pipeline, experts are declaring that the end of the pandemic is in sight.
 Soon, the global economy is expected to bounce back.